 I got thinking a few weeks ago about my most memorable trips to the cinema.
 Nothing kinky (unfortunately) but still, there have been some trips to watch films that I remember more than others.

 As a kid, quite a few incidents spring to mind.
-One time me and my best friend Chloe got chucked out of our local flea pit The Rio, for throwing cans of coke around.
+One time me and my best friend Chloe got chucked out of our local cinema The Rio for throwing cans of coke around.
 We must have been about thirteen at the time.
 Unbelievably, this tiny cinema with only two screens and sofas instead of cinema chairs, is still going today.
-I went there recently in fact to watch The Inbetweeners 2 and Mrs Brown’s Boys D’Movie.
+I’m not PROUD of our reckless, teenage behaviour but I don’t regret it either.
+I’ve lived man.

-Of course all snide remarks aside it is still really cool that a cinema from 1931 is still going to this day – especially in my hometown where I grew up.
-Because let me tell you, there ain’t nothing else going on there (except heavy drug consumption obviously).
+Of course snide remarks aside it is really cool that a cinema from 1931 is still going to this day – especially in my hometown.
+Because let me tell you, there isn’t a lot else going on round there.

-This memory isn’t quite so good either, it contains an ex-boyfriend (urghhhh) and the embarrassment of having to walk out of a packed movie theatre – Basildon Empire on a Friday night – and I don’t like drawing attention to myself at the best of times.
+This one is SO EMBARRASSING and it contains an ex-boyfriend (urghhhh – vomit) so not the best of memories.
+Plus did I mentiong it was SO EMBARRASSING?
+I had to walk out of a packed movie theatre (Bas Vegas Empire on a Friday night) and I don’t like drawing attention to myself at the best of times.

-So we were watching Saw 3, arguably the goriest of all the Saw movies.
-It starts off with a scene….you know what, I can’t describe it – here’s a picture:
+So what happened was we were watching Saw 3, arguably the goriest of all the Saw movies.
+It starts off with a scene where a guy has all these….. you know what, here’s a picture –

-So I tried to use a fairly tame picture, but you can hopefully see our lucky guy has chains attached to him by metal hoops.
-They’re all over his body, in the most painful places and the idea of ‘the game’ (yay I wanna play a game!) is that he pulls out the metal hoops, against the clock, to avoid being murdered in another unpleasant fashion.
+So I tried to use a fairly tame picture (for all the tame readers out there) but you can hopefully see how this our lucky guy has chains attached to him by big metal hoops.
+They’ve thoughtfully been placed in painful crevices ALL OVER HIS BODY and the idea of The Game (yay I wanna play a game!) is that he pulls out the hoops, against a Countdown style clock, to avoid being murdered in another unpleasant fashion.

 Happily I went to see the movie a week or so later with my friend Marie.
 We then made it our Halloween date for the next four years to watch every sequel.
 Here come the girls!

-So my next memory is the most recent.
+This next memory is more recent.
 In 2008 I went to see Gran Torino.

 Nothing particularly remarkable about this except I went with my grandad and it was the first time we’d been to the cinema together – ever!
 I was 22 and he was 68.
 Now my grandad is a great, great man.
 And to be a great, great man who do you idolise?
-Clint Eastwood of course (or Steve McQueen….or Charlie Bronson….or even Jack Nicholson).
+Clint Eastwood of course.

 When I was twelve, me and my friend Emily went to see Armageddon.
 We went to another small, local cinema in a neighbouring town which has since closed down.
 The Flix only lasted about ten years I think.

-Anyway, I ended up running out of the screen (probably just as Aerosmith started playing) and dashed to the toilets.
-Legendarily, that was where Emily found me – crying, in the toilets, wailing between sobs “I…love…Bruce….Willis”.
-And I still do to this day.
+Anyway, I ended up running out of the screen (probably just as Aerosmith started playing) and into the toilets.
+Legendarily, that was where Emily found me – crying, in the toilet, wailing between sobs “I…love…Bruce….Willis”.